rokmohar/alexa-assistant/readme.md

 12. Under Custom Slot Types:-
 13. Type "SEARCH" into the "Enter Type" field
-14. Paste the text below into the "Enter Values" box
+14. Copy the text below and paste into the "Enter Values" box

     ```
     who is the queen
     why is the sky blue
     ```

-15. Copy the text below amd paste them into the Sample Uterances box.
+15. Copy the text below and paste them into the Sample Uterances box.

     ```
     SearchIntent {search}